 Sardine and Anchovy are both small fish that live in saltwater, known to have soft bones, they are not the same fish.
 What’s The Difference Between A Sardine and An Anchovy?
-There are several differences from their looks, to their taste.
+There are several differences including their looks and their taste.

 Both small fish were originally found in the Mediterranean, and most still reside there.
 You can now find other strands of Sardine and Anchovy throughout different parts of the world inhabited in salt water.